Beluguy/Personal-website/content/_index.md

 I have worked at [Tenstorrent][2] as a package layout design intern (SI/PI & Layout), and UBC's Power Electronics Systems and Informatics Laboratory as an Undergrad Power Electronics Researcher.
 I am also a part of [UBC Rocket][3] as the Avionics Hardware Lead.

 Aside from school, I am passionate about IT, electronics, and space!
-I like to keep up with the latest tech news, tinker with electronics, play table tennis, watch sci-fi movies, and fly FPV drones.
+I like to keep up with the latest tech news, tinker with electronics, play table tennis, watch sci-fi movies, fly FPV drones, and going to the sauna.

 Go to the [about][4] page to learn more about me!